nearform/initium/quick-start-aks.md

 az aks get-credentials --name ${AKS_CLUSTER}  --resource-group ${AKS_RESOURCE_GROUP}

 ```
-We recommend to use `Standard_DS3` as the VM Node size as the Initium workload needs more memory (at least 14 GiB)
+We recommend you to use `Standard_DS3` as the VM Node size as the Initium workloads need some memory (around 14 GiB)

 ## Initium Platform Setup